nitishdsharma/CIRCLECI_TASK/README.md

 7. Add the Github Repository as a Project in CircleCI, start following it.
 Add required the environment variables such as KUBERNETES_SERVER, KUBERNETES_TOKEN, DOCKER_USERNAME etc.

-8. Commit all the required files in Github Repository.
+8. Commit all the script files in Github Repository.

 ## Output